 This sequel to my first batch of novelty rap 12" singles can be enjoyed and/or appreciated on a number of levels, depending on how funny/funky/cheesy/awful you find them.
 And they certainly are an '80s time capsule.
 But they're also a bit of a corrective to the standard rock-crit history of hip-hop, which goes something like this: "Rappers Delight" kicks it all off, Grandmaster Flash's "The Message" brings in social commentary, Run-DMC make it a legit musical form, Public Enemy and BDP bring more social commentary and, along with N.W.A., express the seething rage of young black ghetto-dwellers.
+Riiiight.

-So what is the real story of hip-hop?
+What is the real story of hip-hop?
 Certainly, the above Rolling Stone-approved history was part of it, but, like early rock, it was a genre for kids, and largely a singles medium (full-length albums were reserved for true 'artists.')
 Plenty of dance crazes, answer records, and comedy tunes.
 And I should know, I was one of those kids, listening to Compton's KDAY ("Cold rockin' the radio!"), yucking it up to the likes of The Fat Boys, Bobby Jimmy & The Critters, and The Fresh Prince before he adopted the bizarre stage name of 'Will Smith.'
-I thought it was plenty avant-garde, actually, what with the lack of singing, the human-beatboxing, electronics, turntables, sampling.
+But I also thought it was plenty avant-garde, actually, what with the lack of singing, the human-beatboxing, electronics, turntables, sampling.
 Seems totally obvious now, but at the time it was quite fresh and radical.
 There had never been anything like it.

 This collection is indeed what much of the first decade of hip-hop consisted of: goofy novelty records, some by celebrities jumping on a trend, some by comedians, some by one-off opportunists, even some by actual rappers.
 No-one cared about "keepin' it real."
 It was, like garage-rock in the '60s, just a goof, a bit of fun not to be taken too seriously.
 After all, it's not like hip-hop was ever going to actually achieve mainstream popularity, right?